 “I made sure that I kept my nails done and my hair done…and then I had a little membership at the gym and the YMCA…that’s how I showered…and I stayed clean.”

 In 1997, her social worker gave her an ultimatum — either attend psychiatric therapy or go to the Laugh Factory Comedy Camp.
-She, of course, opted to do comedy and used it as an outlet for her pain.
+She of course opted to do comedy, using it as an outlet for her pain.

 It was there that she discovered her passion for making people laugh.
 So she put her time in, spending years and countless hours honing her craft.